AlexAegis/auth/libs/jwt/readme.md

    * into a digestable form.
 It will be called after successful refreshes.
    */
   transformRefreshResponse: (response: RefreshResponse) => JwtRefreshResponse;

   /**
+   * This callback is called when a refresh either failed or cannot be done.
+   * This marks the point where both tokens are invalid and the user needs to
+   * relog.
+Because this is usually done through a login page, aside from a
+   * regular callback, a string can also be supplied which will act as the
+   * target of navigation.
+Check `onFailureRedirectParameters` if you wish
+   * to supply query parameters.
+For more advanced usage, consider
+   * implementing it as a custom function, the error object is available
+   * there too!
+   */
+  onFailure?:
+    | string
+    | ((error: JwtCouldntRefreshError | JwtCannotRefreshError) => void);

+  onFailureRedirectParameters?:
+    | ((
+        error: JwtCouldntRefreshError | JwtCannotRefreshError
+      ) => HttpParams | Params)
+    | HttpParams
+    | Params;

+  /**
    * Optional!